Before you begin...

 We will need evidence of Free School Meals or Maximum Working Tax Credits.

 Within the form there is an option to upload digital copies of this evidence, please have copies ready to upload.
 Without this evidence, we will not be able to consider this as a factor in your application.

 The Authority issues school travel passes to enable those pupils who are entitled, to travel to and from school, free on public transport.

-The regulations relating to the issue of free school travel passes are given below.
+The qualifying regulations relating to the issue of free school travel passes:

-- Children aged 8 years, but under 11 years, from low income families (as defined below) are eligible for support where they live more than 2 miles from their nearest qualifying school.
+- Children aged 8 years, but under 11 years, from low-income families are eligible for support where they live more than 2 miles from their nearest qualifying school.

-- If a pupil travels over the statutory walking distance outlined in Point 1 and 2 above because of parental choice or because a brother or sister already attends the school, and there is alternative school accommodation available within the statutory walking distance, parents/carers will be responsible for any travelling expenses incurred.
+- If a pupil travels over the statutory walking distance as outlined in the first two points, because of parental choice or because a brother or sister already attends the school, and there is alternative school accommodation available within the statutory walking distance, parents/carers will be responsible for any travelling expenses incurred.

-- Where pupils change address, they will only be entitled to free school travel if at the time of removal they are in Years 10 or 11, they are taking a course leading to external examinations and the school satisfies the minimum distance requirements as outlined in Point 1 above.
+- Where pupils change address, they will only be entitled to free school travel if at the time of removal they are in Years 10 or 11, they are taking a course leading to external examinations and the school satisfies the minimum distance requirements as outlined in the first point.

 Children who are entitled to free school meals, or those whose families are in receipt of their maximum level of Working Tax Credit (WTC), at the time of the application, are defined as those from low-income groups.

 The council primarily uses your data for handling your query.